jtmuller5/claude-config/README.md

 1. Open a project folder in VS Code
 2. Run the command: `Claude: Switch Active Directory to Current Project` (from Command Palette - Ctrl+Shift+P or Cmd+Shift+P)
 3. Confirm the change when prompted
+4. Restart Claude Desktop for the change to take effect

 ## Requirements